awsdocs/aws-batch-user-guide/doc_source/ExamplePolicies_BATCH.md

 # Example policies<a name="ExamplePolicies_BATCH"></a>

-The following examples show policy statements that you can use to control the permissions that IAM users have to AWS Batch\.
+The following examples show policy statements that you can use to control the permissions that users have for AWS Batch\.

 **Topics**
 + [Read\-only access](#iam-example-read-only)